-Being designed to process and render large volumes of data, Flexmonster Pivot Table & Charts Component allows you to work with a dataset of any size in a fast and robust way.
+Being designed to process and render large volumes of data, Flexmonster Pivot Table & Charts allows you to work with a dataset of any size in a fast and robust way.
 All companies from small businesses up to worldwide enterprises can benefit greatly from using Flexmonster.
-Our component easily renders 1 million unique rows and works with OLAP data cubes, which are the unique features distinguishing our component from others.
+Our component easily renders 1 million unique rows, works with OLAP data cubes and Elasticsearch.
+These are the unique features that distinguish our component from the rest.

-We know that one of the most important criteria for choosing the optimal data source setup for Flexmonster is the amount of data you have.
-If you have some hesitations about which combination of the data source and Flexmonster will work the best for you – take a look at useful shortcuts we propose you below:
+We know that one of the most important criteria for choosing the optimal data source for Flexmonster is the amount of data you have.
+If you have any hesitations about which combination of the data source and Flexmonster will work best for you, take a look at helpful shortcuts we propose to you below:

-The main difference between OLAP and non-OLAP data sources is when the browser loads data.
-If you use JSON, CSV or SQL databases, you have to load all data before component starts displaying any report.
-Our pivot table quickly handles data up to 1 million unique rows.
-However, if your data source is larger, it will take some time to load these records due to the browser’s memory limitations.
+The main difference between the OLAP and non-OLAP data sources lies in the way the browser loads data.
+If you use JSON, CSV or SQL databases, you have to load all the data before the component starts displaying any report.
+Though our pivot table can swiftly handle rendering up to 1 million unique rows, if your data source is too large, it will take some time to load these records due to the browser’s memory limitations.

-If you use data sources that perform calculations on the server-side, such as MS Analysis Services or Mondrian, Flexmonster can handle much larger data because not all data is loaded into the browser at once.
-You have the ability to load just part of the data necessary for the specified report.
+If you use data sources that perform calculations on the server-side, such as MS Analysis Services, Elasticsearch or Mondrian, Flexmonster can handle considerably larger amounts of the data because not all the data is loaded into the browser at once.
+In this case, you can load only the part of the data required for the specified report.
 Every time you make a change in the report (e.g, filter, expand, drag and drop hierarchies), a new query to the server is formed.
-Let’s say you have 20 dimensions and 10 measures in your cube.
-If the report has only two dimensions and one measure to be displayed in the pivot table, the component will only load data to display this particular slice.
+Let’s say you have 20 dimensions and 10 measures in your cube or index.
+If you choose to display only two dimensions and one measure in the pivot table’s report, the component will load only the data that is defined by this particular slice.

-Flexmonster Pivot does not have any limitations on the size of the data (except for Pivot Table for SQL/CSV/JSON Basic edition).
-Being a client-side component, Flexmonster relies on resources available to the browser, and this affects the maximum size of the data that can be handled on every particular computer.
+Flexmonster Pivot has no limitations on the data size (except for Pivot Table for SQL/CSV/JSON Basic edition).
+Being a client-side component, Flexmonster completely relies on resources available to the browser.
+This factor affects the maximum size of the data that can be processed on every particular machine.

-Once component loaded JSON, CSV or SQL database data, it allows you to show it immediately because it already has all necessary information for pivoting.
-In case of OLAP cubes, however, Flexmonster has to load chunks of data every time you want to see a new report.
+Once component loaded JSON, CSV or SQL database data, it allows you to show it immediately because it already has all the necessary information for pivoting.
+In the case of OLAP cubes or Elasticsearch indexes, however, Flexmonster has to load chunks of data every time you want to see a new report.

 When comparing JSON and CSV data sources, JSON is considered more redundant.
-However, JSON is better at showing hierarchical data and is easier to work with at scale.
-If your data comes in one particular format, it’s more convenient to stick with it, as Flexmonster performs great with both.
-If the format of your data can be CSV or JSON, we recommend testing both to see which one works better for a given use case.
+However, JSON is easier to work with at scale.
+If your data comes in one particular format, it’s more convenient to stick with it, as Flexmonster performs excellent with both.
+If the format of your data can either CSV or JSON, we recommend testing both to see which one works better for a given use case.

 We hope you will enjoy our component as much as we do.
 We are constantly working on making it the best solution for your projects in the market.
-Follow our blog and get the new tips to help you fully estimate our product and achieve all targets.
+Follow our blog and get new fresh tips to help you fully evaluate our product and achieve all your defined goals.

-And, please don’t hesitate to get in touch with our support team, we are always free to answer all questions you have.
+And, please don’t hesitate to get in touch with our support team – we are always glad to answer all the questions you have.